Table of contents

 Statue of the Archangel Gabriel at the top of the Millennium Monument.Statue of the Archangel Gabriel at the top of the Millennium Monument.

-A visit to Heroes' Square during your 3 days in Budapest offers an opportunity to reflect on Hungary's storied past while appreciating its enduring spirit.
+That's why a visit to Heroes' Square during your 3 days in Budapest offers an opportunity to reflect on Hungary's storied past while appreciating its enduring spirit.

 Where to Stay in Budapest